ds-visualizer/ds-visualizer/content/Tree/Tree-code.md

 # Tree code

-For this code I won't be having a visulizer due to the short time I have :((, but I'll update it soon once I get free :)).
+For this code I won't be having a visulizer due to the lack of time :((, but I'll update it soon once I get free :)).

-Trees and graphs are almost the same except that they `graphs` are `circular` while `trees` aren't circular.
+Trees and graphs are almost the same except that `graphs` are `circular` while `trees` aren't circular.

 ```text:example.txt